-You can also see on the screenshot above, the ability to search for accommodation by dates of check in and check out – this links to the the Google mobile travel functionality if you are viewing it on your mobile device, which then takes you into the ability to book flights, save an itinerary and work out what you want to do, where to eat etc on the trip you are planning through the Google Bookings functionality.
+You also have the ability to search for accommodation by dates of check in and check out – this links to the the Google mobile travel functionality if you are viewing it on your mobile device, which then takes you into the ability to book flights, save an itinerary and work out what you want to do, where to eat etc on the trip you are planning through the Google Bookings functionality.

 All of this functionality is designed to help keep your potential customers and visitors wthin the Google universe for as long as possible, by being extremely user friendly and delivering the sort of information your customers are looking for.

 In summary, it is no longer possible to see Google search results as a simple combination of AdWords, some map results and a page mostly filled with organic search results.